The first event in a new title norm series!

 The GM A section was very balanced, with just 129 rating points separating the top and bottom players, and this was reflected in the results.
 GM Titas Stremavicius (Lithuania) won the event with 6 points out of 9.
 To earn a GM norm, a seeker had to score 6.5 points.

-The GM B section was quite different, headed by four-time and current U.S. Open Champion GM Aleksandr Lenderman (USA).
+The GM B section was quite different, headed by current U.S. Open Champion GM Aleksandr Lenderman (USA).
 He led the event from wire-to-wire and won with a dominant 7.5 points out of 9.
 Here, too, no norm-seeker achieved the required 6.5 points for a GM norm (or 4.5 points for an IM norm).

 The IM C section was also won by the favorite, IM Zurab Javakhadze (Georgia), with a monstrous 8 points out of 9 (7 wins and 2 draws)!
 Zurab already has three GM norms, and just needs to cross 2500 FIDE to earn the GM title.
 After this event he’s 2484.